gatsby-inc/valhalla-examples/README.md

 This repository contains a number of examples of using Valhalla and a given framework (like Next.js, Astro, and of course Gatsby).
 Other contributions are welcome.

-Please make sure that a given framework has not already been added, and if you'd like to augment existing, PRs _so_ welcome, and we'd love to make sure the code matches idiomatic standars for that given framework for data fetching, code standards, etc.
+Please make sure that a given framework has not already been added, and if you'd like to augment existing, PRs _so_ welcome, and we'd love to make sure the code matches idiomatic standards for that given framework for data fetching, code standards, etc.

 First, run `yarn` in the root of the repository after cloning.
 Then, run `yarn` in the given framework folder (or new framework) to install dependencies.